xapax/security/reverse-shell.md

 ## Msfvenom

-There is more info on this topic in the metasploit chapter in /exploiting.

-Therse is an important difference between non-staged and staged payload.
+There is an important difference between non-staged and staged payload.
 A **non-staged** shell is sent over in one block.
 You just send shell in one stage.
 This can be caught with metasploit multi-handler.
 But also with netcat.

 **staged** shells send them in turn.
-This can be useful for when you have very small buffer for your shellcode, so you need to divide upp the payload.
+This can be useful for when you have very small buffer for your shellcode, so you need to divide up the payload.
 Meterpreter is a staged shell.
-First it sends some parts of it and sents up the connetion, and then it sends some more.
-This can be caught with metasploit multi-handlet but not with netcat.
+First it sends some parts of it and sets up the connection, and then it sends some more.
+This can be caught with metasploit multi-handler but not with netcat.

 ### Windows